fruits are fairly common in private village orchards which people

 is dense and feathery in appearance, making an attractive shade

-but may be shed briefly in very dry areas during the
+but may be shed briefly in very dry areas during the hot season.

-up at night.

 The 3 - 8 inch long, brown, irregularly curved pods are borne

-As the pods

-mature, they fill out somewhat and the juicy, acidulous
+As the pods mature, they fill out somewhat and the juicy, acidulous

 pulp turns brown or reddish-brown.
 When fully ripe, the shells

 are brittle and easily broken.
 The pulp dehydrates to a sticky

 from 1 to 12 large, flat, glossy brown, obovate seeds embedded